Cxmrykk/Corolla-Clock/README.md

     - Set device to `esp32s3`
     - Set flash method to `UART`

-### DIY tutorial (step by step)
+### Step-by-Step DIY Tutorial
-> Your clock will need 3 buttons (Asia/Pacific Model) otherwise you will need to purchase a separate clock housing for this project.<br>
+> This project requires a clock with 3 buttons (Asia/Pacific Model).
+If your clock does not meet this specification, you will need to purchase a separate clock housing.<br>
-> You will need a Linux-based OS to flash the software **(Recommended: Debian Desktop or Ubuntu)**
+> A Linux-based OS is necessary to flash the software. **Debian Desktop or Ubuntu** are recommended.

-1. **Purchase T-Display-S3 AMOLED + Materials**
+1. **Procure T-Display-S3 AMOLED and Necessary Materials**
     - **T-Display-S3 Amoled** (https://www.lilygo.cc/products/t-display-s3-amoled)
     - Wire cutters
     - Soldering iron
     - Solder
-    - Heat resistant cables (thin enough for 2.54mm spaced pins)
+    - Heat-resistant cables (compatible with 2.54mm spaced pins)

-2. **Order PCB using JLCPCB service**
+2. **Order PCB via JLCPCB Service**
-    - Create an account on https://jlcpcb.com/
+    - Register an account at https://jlcpcb.com/
-    - Go to https://cart.jlcpcb.com/quote/Upload and upload gerber file in `/docs/schematics`
+    - Navigate to https://cart.jlcpcb.com/quote/Upload and upload the gerber file located in `/docs/schematics`
-    - Check "PCB Assembly"
+    - Select "PCB Assembly"
-    - Continue checkout process and provide files located in `docs/schematics`.
+    - Proceed with the checkout process, providing the files located in `docs/schematics`.

-3. **Order 3D print using JLC3DP service**
+3. **Order 3D Print via JLC3DP Service**
-    - Login using the same account
+    - Log in using the same account
-    - Repeat this process for both models:
+    - Repeat the following process for both models:
-        - Go to https://jlc3dp.com/3d-printing-quote and upload stl file in `/docs/models`
+        - Navigate to https://jlc3dp.com/3d-printing-quote and upload the STL file located in `/docs/models`
-        - Select material of your choice **(make sure it can withstand hot temperatures!!!)**
+        - Choose a material that can withstand high temperatures
-        - Add to cart, proceed with checkout process
+        - Add to cart and proceed with the checkout process

-4. **Flashing the Software**
+4. **Software Flashing**
-    - Download Visual Studio Code (https://code.visualstudio.com)
+    - Download Visual Studio Code from https://code.visualstudio.com
-    - Install dependencies as specified above in README
+    - Install the dependencies as specified in the README
-    - Reproduce configuration steps as specified above in README
+    - Follow the configuration steps as specified in the README
         - Clone the project: `git clone https://github.com/Cxmrykk/Corolla-Clock.git`
-        - Enter project directory: `cd Corolla-Clock`
+        - Navigate to the project directory: `cd Corolla-Clock`
         - Open with VSCode: `code .`
     - Connect the T-Display-S3 AMOLED board via USB-C and click the "Flash" button at the bottom

-4. **Soldering Process**
+5. **Soldering Process**
-    - Trim the wires on both sides (around 0.5cm) and tin them using soldering iron (makes it easier to solder)
+    - Trim the wires on both sides (approximately 0.5cm) and tin them using the soldering iron
-    - Solder wires to the T-Display-S3 AMOLED pins
+    - Solder wires to the T-Display-S3 AMOLED pins as follows:
         - GPIO 42: LAMP
         - GPIO 43: ACCESSORY
         - GPIO 44: RESET